parmisx/parmis.github.io/README.md

 # Parmis Hosseini Khah

 ## About
 I am currently pursuing a Computer Science degree at Goldsmiths, University of London.
 With a strong passion for innovation through coding, design, and digital creation, I am a driven and adaptable individual committed to continuous learning.
-My experience in retail and online media has developed my skills in customer service, teamwork, time management, problem-solving, and technical proficiency, all of which I am eager to expand further in a tech-focused environment.
+I am eager to expand further in a tech-focused environment from my experience at the University and my developed skills in and out of University.

 ## Education
 ### Goldsmiths University of London